 New York Statute of Limitations for Sexual Abuse & Assault

 Criminal Statute of Limitation Laws for New York

 In 2019 New York made several improvements to its criminal statute of limitation laws.
 It removed the SOL for 1st degree incest, moved the age to 43 for rape and criminal sexual acts in the 2nd degree, and 33 for those in the 3rd degree.
 All other felonies have a SOL of age 28 and misdemeanors is age 25.
 New York has continued its efforts to improve criminal SOL laws by introducing more bills to further help sexual abuse survivors.
-Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave New York a Criminal SOL score of 3, on a 1-5 scale, where 5 is the highest.
-A score of 3 is defined as a criminal SOL eliminated for felonies only.
+Child USA, who has evaluated every state based on their criminal statute of limitations laws, gave New York a Criminal SOL letter grade of C, on the traditional A-F scale, where A is the best.
+A letter grade of C is defined as a criminal SOL eliminated for some/all felonies only.

 Civil Statute of Limitation Laws for New York